Glanceman/Unreal-CopyToClipboard/readme.md

 ## Principle
-Use windows api for handling image data to clipboard
+Use windows api for handling image data to clipboard since `FPlatformMisc:ClipboardCopy(TChar* str)` is only for the UTF8 data